andrewlimaza/simple-alert-blocks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bootstrap alert notices for WordPress block editor.
+Simple alert notices for the new WordPress block editor.

 == Description ==
-Easily add unlimited Bootstrap alert boxes for the new WordPress block editor.
+Easily add unlimited alert boxes for the new WordPress block editor.
 This includes dismissible alert notices.

 This plugin works only in the Gutenberg/Block editor.
 Please use WordPress 5.0 and above or the Gutenberg plugin for pre 5.0 WordPress installations.